arvatoaws-labs/k8soptimizer/README.rst

 Future ideas
 --------

-- Helm Chart to run the k8skoptimizer as a cronjob in k8s
 - Support for auto discovery of additional runtimes whith specific limitations (python does not consume more than 1 core)
 - Support for jvm discovery, maybe the memory request can be reduced (right now a java app would not lower memory consumption because it takes all it can get)
 - Support for statefulesets and daemonsets
 - Support for kubernetes events (to see oom kills and others useful events)
-- Store recommendations in a configmap and use it for helm deployment
 - Dynamic configuration based on namespace or object annotations
 - Admission controller mode
 - Better logging and alerting